Opaque C++ types

 See the examples/osmium for a full working example.

-Keeping C++ objects in Rust using heap allocation
+Keeping C++ objects in Rust using heap allocation is supported with #cpp_value types.

 Creating trait objects from C++ types